Sonar-TS: Search-Then-Verify Natural Language Querying for Time Series Databases: The Sonar-TS Framework

-The pipeline processes the input query $Q$ through three distinct phases, utilizing the database schema (including offline feature tables) and a set of \emph{Experiences} (a concise summary of high-level past guidelines; Section~\ref{subsubsec:experience}) as inputs.
+\paragraph{Search-Then-Verify Workflow.} The pipeline takes the user query, the database schema (including offline feature tables), and the Experience set as inputs, and proceeds in three sequential steps.

-\textbf{Step 1: Task Planning.} Complex temporal queries are difficult to execute in a single step.
-We employ a backbone LLM as a Task Planner to decompose $Q$ into a sequence of sub-steps.
-This step determines the logical execution order and selects the necessary operator types for the subsequent generation.
+\textbf{Step 1: Task Planning.} Complex temporal queries are inherently difficult to execute in a single shot.
+We employ the backbone LLM as a Task Planner that decomposes the query into an ordered sequence of fine-grained sub-steps, identifying both the logical execution order and the operator types required for each step.

-\textbf{Step 2: Code Generation (Search-Then-Verify).} Based on the plan, the Code Generator instantiates the abstract logic into executable forms via two distinct outputs: (1) \textbf{SQL-based Search:} Targeting the TSDB, the system serves as a High-Recall Filter, generating SQL to narrow the search space using SAX tokens as symbolic handles.
-Consider a composite trend like ``first rapidly rise, then falls''; the system formulates a fuzzy regex (e.g., \texttt{WHERE regexp\_like(sax, '[ab]+.*[de]+.*[ab]+')}) to retrieve the approximate trajectory.
-This strategy efficiently eliminates structurally irrelevant windows, yielding a set of candidate metadata.
-(2) \textbf{Operator-based Verification:} For the localized candidates, the system synthesizes executable programs to perform execution-grounded validation and computation.
-The generation is guided by a set of canonical domain primitives, which serve as flexible algorithmic specifications (e.g., the \texttt{CHANGEPOINT} segmentation logic).
-This ensures that fuzzy linguistic concepts are effectively grounded in precise mathematical operations.
+\textbf{Step 2: Code Generation.} Based on the plan, the Code Generator instantiates the abstract logic into executable forms via two distinct mechanisms:

+\begin{enumerate} \item \textbf{SQL-based Search:} To narrow the massive search space, the Generator writes SQL targeting the offline feature tables using SAX tokens as symbolic handles.
+For instance, to search for a composite trend like ``rapid rise, then fall,'' it formulates a fuzzy regex (e.g., \texttt{WHERE regexp\_like(sax, '[ab]+.*[de]+.*[ab]+')}) to retrieve approximate candidate windows.
+This strategy efficiently eliminates structurally irrelevant histories, yielding a manageable set of candidate metadata.

+\item \textbf{Operator-based Verification:} Because SAX compression inevitably introduces information loss, the localized candidates must be rigorously validated.
+The Generator synthesizes Python programs that fetch the raw data slices corresponding to these candidates and execute exact mathematical checks.
+Continuing our example, the script applies \texttt{calc\_trend\_slope} and \texttt{detect\_changepoints} to the raw slices.
+It verifies a ``rapid'' rise by checking if the candidate's slope ranks within the top percentiles of the historical slope distribution.
+To support this, we equip the Generator with a standard library of classic time-series algorithms wrapped as executable operators.
+Table~\ref{tab:operators} highlights representative operators used for verification; the comprehensive library and implementation details are provided in our open-source repository.
+This design ensures that fuzzy linguistic concepts are strictly grounded in established, context-aware mathematics. \end{enumerate}